McCann’s bases-loaded single in 9th lifts Braves past Miami

-ATLANTA (AP) — Brian McCann hit a bases-loaded single with one out in the ninth inning to lift the Atlanta Braves to a 1-0 victory over the Miami Marlins on Friday night.
+McCann hit a bases-loaded single with one out in the ninth inning to lift Atlanta to a 1-0 victory over the Miami Marlins on Friday night.

-The game was delayed 2 hours, 28 minutes by rain.
+The game, delayed 2 hours, 28 minutes by rain, ended early Saturday morning.

+“I guess as an offense we weren’t ready to hit on Friday,” said Freddie Freeman, who sparked the game-winning rally.
+“We just needed Saturday to come.”

-The Braves had only three hits before the winning rally.
+The Braves had only three hits before the ninth.

-Freddie Freeman led off the ninth with a double off the wall in left-center.
+Freeman led off with a double off the wall in left-center.
 José Quijada (0-3) issued an intentional walk to Josh Donaldson, and the runners advanced on a groundout by Nick Markakis.
 Quijada loaded the bases with an intentional walk to Austin Riley.

-The Marlins brought JT Riddle in from center field to play as a fifth infielder, including three on the right side.
+The Marlins brought JT Riddle in from center field to play as a fifth infielder, including three on the right side, against McCann.

-McCann foiled the strategy with his line-drive single to left field.
+McCann foiled the strategy with his line-drive single to left field on the first pitch he saw from Quijada.

+“I was just thinking keep my swing short, let the ball travel, and I was going to hit the ball to left field,” McCann said.

+McCann was mobbed by his teammates in a celebration near first base.

 The Marlins, who have lost five straight, couldn’t take advantage of a scoring chance in the ninth.